jdvr/docker-openjdk-candidates/README.md

 OpenJDK 64-Bit Server VM (build 24-ea+11-1194, mixed mode, sharing)
 ```

-## Contributing

-If you would like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).